fabiocav/azure-content/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

 			}
 		}

-The `MobileAppLoginHandler.CreateToken()` method includes an _audience_ and an _issuer_ parameter.
+The `AppServiceLoginHandler.CreateToken()` method includes an _audience_ and an _issuer_ parameter.
 Both of these are typically set to the URL of your application root, using the HTTPS scheme.
 Similarly you should set _secretKey_ to be the value of your application's signing key.
 This is a sensitive value that should never be shared or included in a client.
 You can obtain this value while hosted in App Service by referencing the _WEBSITE_AUTH_SIGNING_KEY_ environment variable.
 If needed in a local debugging context, follow the instructions in the [Local debugging with authentication](#local-debug) section to retrieve the key and store it as an application setting.

 You also need to provide a lifetime for the issued token, as well as any claims you would like included.
 It is required that you provide a subject claim, as shown in the example code.